yushinliu/lab/task_1_version_1/readme.txt

 +add the weight parameter of NN method
 +add the adjustment of parameters in NN model +redefine the plot of ROC

+--------------------------9/12/2017-----------------------------------------
+file name: Task1.ipynb
+operator: Shanqi Yang
++modify the normalization way

+file name: NN.ipyb
+operator: Shanqi Yang
++add the plotting of result

+file name: kNN.ipyb
+operator: Shanqi Yang
++add the build of the model
++add the meoth of doubling the data or randomly seleting data to get the balance of dataS